barryclark/jekyll-now/_posts/2020-09-11-bto-analysis.md

 In turn, that means that we can use web scraping from all these different pages to put together a dataset for analysis.

 A few comments on scope at this point:
 * I will be focusing on the first-timer application rate for the rest of this post, because I am a first-timer myself, and I am most concerned with the first-timer application rate (basically my "competitors" in the ballot).
+From a policy perspective, this may also be the more interesting group because first-timers are likely to be comparatively younger couples who are looking to settle down in the next few years.
+Anecdotally, it seems that many of the people around me prefer to secure a flat before tying the knot officially, which may then have further implications down the line (e.g. when to have children).
 It may be worth noting that the definition of first-time application rate differs slightly for mature vs non-mature estates, though I'm not sure that it makes a substantive difference.
 * I will also be focusing on 4-room or 5-room flats (henceforth referred to as "4R" or "5R").
 Again this is driven by personal interest - I am interested in balloting only for 4R or 5R flats.

 The high-level summary of the overall approach is as follows: The idea is to leverage on patterns in both the URL structure and the content layout in the respective pages to scrape data.
 Having done that, we would then need to apply some cleaning, possibly with some cross-checks, before producing visualisations in ggplot2.
 The libraries used are tidyverse, rvest, and lubridate.